Posts Tagged ‘Blackjack Variations’

 Spanish 21 is a blackjack variation in which there is a fairly good balance between the rules that favor the house and the rules that favor the player.
 In fact, it is the one blackjack variation which has a balance similar to a standard game of blackjack, unlike other variations, which are skewed heavily to the house.

 This morning I discussed how the rules and game set up for blackjack actually is pretty balanced.
-So let’s take a look at what Spanish 21 one is and what its balance is.
+So let

 Even Money Payouts in Blackjack